gaetano-foster/CString/README.md

-  CString_InitInstanceCounter(); // enable automatic memory management of CStrings CString *str = CSTR(Hello, World!); // Creates new CString with value "Hello, World!" and length of 13 CString *str1 = CString_SubString(0, 5, str); // Creates new string from first 5 elements of str, or "Hello" CString *str2 = CString_FromCat(str1, CSTR( Mom!)); // Creates 2 new strings: the one returned from
+  CString_InitInstanceCounter(); // enable automatic memory management of CStrings CString *str = CSTR(Hello, World!); // Creates new CString with value "Hello, World!" and length of 13 CString *str1 = CString_SubString(0, 5, str); // Creates new string from first 5 elements of str, or "Hello" CString *str2 = CString_FromCat(str1, CSTR(, Mom!)); // Creates 2 new strings: the one returned from
                                                        // CString_FromCat, and the one returned from CSTR
                                                        // don't worry, any string allocated with CSTR macro
                                                        // will be automatically freed when CString_DestroyInstances
                                                        // is called, even when not assigned to a variable.
   CString_PrintLine(str);
   CString_PrintLine(str1);
   CString_PrintLine(str2);